Full TitleDevelopment of Group Interventions for Breast Cancer Survivors Study

 - You have a history of early-stage or non-metastatic breast cancer, which includes ductal carcinoma in situ (DCIS) or stages I, II, or III.

-- More than 3 months have passed since you finished active treatment for breast cancer, although you may still be taking hormonal therapy.
+- More than 3 months have passed since you finished active treatment for any type of cancer, although you may still be taking hormonal therapy or trastuzumab (Herceptin).

-- You have no evidence of or received treatment for a second primary cancer or recurrence/metastasis, except for basal or squamous cell carcinoma of the skin.
+- You have no evidence of or received treatment for metastatic disease, a second primary cancer, or recurrence, except for basal or squamous cell carcinoma of the skin.

 - Your dosage and use of any medications for mood, anxiety, depression, thoughts, sensory experiences (such as hallucinations), or sleep are stable and consistent.